mochi-hpc/mochi-doc/docs/source/general/01_mpi.rst

 There is no problem using Mochi libraries alongside MPI.
 However, some precautions must be taken.
 If you are using MPI in conjunction with either Thallium or Margo, and witness your code hanging, this page might be for you.
-This is a common mistake was have seen countless time.
+There are common mistakes was have seen countless time.
 In the following, we will take Margo as an example, although the same applies to Thallium.